 Here’s our itinerary, we hope it helps with planning your Ha Giang Motorbike Loop experience…

 The weather was meant to be nice all day so we weren’t in a rush to set off.
 We had our complimentary breakfast at Anh Anh Guest House, packed a couple of small bags and set off by 11am to get to Tam Son in time for lunch.
 It took us 1 hour and 40 minutes to ride the 50 km stretch to Tam Son, with a few refreshment/photo stops along the way.
+With the bike, we also got motorcycle led light kits which we planned to attach to our bikes by dawn.
 You’ll know when you reach this town as it’s the main food stop between Ha Giang and Yen Minh.

 After lunch, we started the next 50km strech to Yen Minh, where we intended to stay for the first night.
 The final 30 minutes of this leg had the most spectacular scenery; the sun came out as we drove through the forests and the smell of wood chips brought back a European feel for me.
 The landscape kept getting better the further we rode so when we arrived in Yen Minh at around 3:30pm, we were pumped to keep going.
 So after a longer coffee break we set off to Dong Van at 5pm planning to arrive before dark.